ozgurg/ToggleIconView/README.md

 ## Built-in icons

-All icons are has same duration and interpolator, but I capture their previews manually; timings may look different because of this.
+_All icons have the same duration and interpolator, but I manually capture their previews; so timings may look different._

 | Preview                                                                                                   | Package                                                                      |
 |-----------------------------------------------------------------------------------------------------------|------------------------------------------------------------------------------|